 HS Logo

 On July 21, 2005 Executive Order 05-20 was signed, authorizing the Homeland Security Advisory Council (HSAC) to review state and local security plans and grant funding requests and make recommendations for changes to better protect Missourians.
-The HSAC was designed to include the Director of the Department of Public Safety and relevant Public Safety Division Directors, and equally important directors of other state departments.
-This ensures a statewide focus for homeland security and an effective means for coordinating resources.
-The HSAC has been tasked with ensuring that homeland security plans and coordination are in place at the state and local level and that homeland security grant expenditures are done in a coordinated and efficient way.
+The HSAC included the Director of the Department of Public Safety, Homeland Security Director, Missouri State Highway Patrol Superintendent, State Emergency Management Agency Director, State Fire Marshal and directors of other state departments with key roles related to homeland security.
+This was to ensure a statewide focus for homeland security and an effective means for coordinating resources.
+The HSAC was tasked with ensuring that homeland security plans were coordinated at the state and local level and that homeland security grant expenditures were made in a coordinated and efficient way.

-Most recently, Executive Order 18-03 further expanded the council to include all stakeholders working together in Missouri’s Homeland Security efforts.
+Most recently, Executive Order 18-03 further expanded the council to include all a broader group of stakeholders working together in Missouri’s Homeland Security efforts.
 Membership now includes:

 Information from the Governor’s Boards and Commissions Office and names of individual governor appointees can be found here.